ejngotho1/Plotly/README.md

 The otu_ids as the labels
 Image with JavaScript & HTML Code below.

-Code and Image

-// COLUMBIA ENGINEERING
-// By Emmanuel Martinez
-// Module 12

 // DELIVERABLE 1: Create a Horizontal Bar Chart